abcdesktopio/docs/opsdocs/docs/index.md

 ## Github repositories
-abcdesktop has 22 repositories available.
-Follow their code on GitHub [https://github.com/abcdesktopio](https://github.com/abcdesktopio) to get the source code
+abcdesktop has 24 repositories available.
+Follow the code on GitHub [https://github.com/abcdesktopio](https://github.com/abcdesktopio) to get the source code.